hustcer/setup-nu/README.md

 Again, the nu version should be equal to or above `0.69`.

 They aren't perfect yet, but they do work.
-By the way, if you discover a better approach, feel free to let me know—PRs are always welcome!
+By the way, if you discover a better approach, feel free to let me know — PRs are always welcome!

 #### Use Nu Nightly Version